 Photo by Sergey Chetvertnykh from Pexels – CC0 License

-If you already have already developed age spots the good news is that there are some ways to diminish the way they look.
-There are several products on the market today that can fade them so they are less noticeable.
-The active ingredient in these over the counter products that is a chemical called hydroquinone.
-Hydroquinone is a mild bleaching agent that helps lighten the appearance of all kinds of dark skin discolorations including age spots, scars and freckles.
-Some prescription versions of this scream also contain topical vitamin A, which can also help fade the look of obnoxious age spots.
+If you have already developed age spots, the good news is that you can learn some ways to diminish the way they look.
+Several products on the market today can fade them so they are less noticeable.
+The active ingredient in these over the counter products is a chemical called hydroquinone.
+Hydroquinone is a mild bleaching agent that helps lighten the appearance of all kinds of skin discolorations, including age spots, scars, and freckles.
+Some prescription versions of this cream can also contain topical Vitamin A, which can help further fade the look of these spots.

-If your age spots are particularly unattractive or forming in an undesirable place where they are too obvious (such as on the face) there are some slightly more invasive ways to cosmetically treat the problem.
+Age spots that appear dramatically discolored, large, or pop up in obvious places such as the face may be treated with some slightly more invasive cosmetic procedures.
 One of the most popular cosmetic treatments for age spots is a chemical peel.
-These peels contain anywhere from 70% to 80% glycolic acid and remove layers of skin to reduce the appearance of the spots.
+These peels contain anywhere from 70% to 80% glycolic acid and gently remove damaged layers of skin to reduce the appearance of spots.

 Yet another option is laser resurfacing.
-In this procedure the age spots are literally burned away using a sophisticated, targeted laser.
-However this treatment only works well on very white skin with very dark age spots.
-This is because laser treatments need a contrast of colors (black on white) to do their job well.
+In this procedure, the age spots are literally burned away using a sophisticated, targeted laser.
+However, this treatment only works well on very pale skin with very dark age spots.
+This is because laser treatments need a contrast of colors (black on white) to do their job effectively.
 Darker age spots on dark skin do not respond well at all to these treatments.
-If the age spot is lighter, purple or an odd color laser resurfacing may also not succeed in removing it.
-Black or dark brown age spots on fair skin respond the best to this treatment.
+If the age spot is lighter, purple, or an odd color, laser resurfacing may also not succeed in removing it.